-Consisting in taking and passing a Final Exam (FE), and completing all laboratory practices (L), each of which may be recognized if the student has already passed the equivalent part in the ordinary call.
+Consisting in taking and passing a basic theoretical knowledge test (TCB), all laboratory practices (PP.LL.) and a laboratory knowledge test (TCL), each of which may be recognized if the student has already passed the equivalent part in the ordinary call.